This post may contain affiliate links. Read our disclosure here.

 iTunes, Android and Desktop – FREE

 A great app for preschoolers to learn their letters and the sounds each letter makes.
-Has lots of songs, simple games and even some basic reading sections.
-We’ve used this for years with all of your girls.
-Most of the content is free and we’ve never paid for any upgraded content.
+Starfall has lots of songs, simple games and even some basic reading sections.
+We’ve used this for years with all of our girls.
+Almost all of the content is free and we’ve never paid for any upgraded content.

 Math Learning Apps